fabrica-land/fabrica-connectors/trust_agreement.md

    6. Trustee
    6. Grantor
    6. Fabrica Smart Contract
+   6. Property
+   6. Trust [or define in preamble]
    6. NFT Metadata - [includes token ID, name, property legal description, address/APN, link to the operating agreement, link to proof of title, geohash, registry name, country name and sub territory]
    7. [Confirmed transaction] --> [pulled from ricardian LLC] means a transaction that has been recorded on Ethereum (as defined below) in accordance with the Consensus Rules (as defined below) in a valid block whose hashed header is referenced by a commercially reasonable number of subsequent valid blocks on Ethereum.
 The initial number of such blocks shall be 12.
    8. [Consensus rules] --> [pulled from ricardian LLC] means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in Ethereum.